 A PhD can serve as one’s peak of formal academic study and training.
 As to be expected, completing a PhD can bring forth several positive outcomes.
 However, the journey to PhD success begins by knowing and considering as much of these factors and information as possible.

 Before anything else, a student must look deep within to determine whether he/she truly desires and need to go through this journey.
 As mentioned above, taking up a PhD can be quite overwhelming and daunting.
 Focusing on the desire to earn a PhD and ultimately contribute to the field and society can help a student make more rational decisions.

 Aspiring PhD students should first read up and dig as much as they can about their areas of interest.
 Some of the things to find out are previously published studies relevant to the chosen topic.
 The student may also research faculty profiles to find out if any of them can provide sufficient guidance and supervision.

-Ultimately, the student needs to determine whether the research angle he/she has in mind is relevant and interesting enough to invite curiosity and audience.
+Ultimately, the student needs to determine whether the research angle and research question he/she has in mind is relevant and interesting enough to invite curiosity and audience.
 They should also evaluate if the results of their research have the potential to contribute to the field significantly.